AWS Environments

 ...

-4. Log into StreamSets.
+4. Log in to IBM StreamSets.

 5. In the Control Hub Navigation panel, click Set Up > Environments, click the AWS environment name, and then click Edit.

-6. For the Feature Version property, select AWS_2023_12_15 and the click Save.
+6. For the Feature Version property, select AWS_2023_12_15 and then click Save.

 Control Hub restarts all deployments belonging to the environment.